rdkcmf/rdk-aamp/README.txt

 thresholdSizeABR		ABR threshold size.
 Default 6000. stallTimeout			Stall detection timeout.
-Default is  10sec stallErrorCode			Stall error code.Default is  7600
+Default is  10sec stallErrorCode			Stall error code.Default is  7600 minABRBufferRampdown		Mininum ABR Buffer for Rampdown.Default is 10sec maxABRBufferRampup		Maximum ABR Buffer for Rampup.Default is 15sec preplayBuffercount		Count of segments to be downloaded until play state.Default is 2 downloadDelay			Delay for downloads to simulate network latency.Default is 0 onTuneRate			Tune rate.Default is INT_MAX
 // String inputs
 licenseServerUrl		URL to be used for license requests for encrypted(PR/WV) assets mapMPD				<domain / host to map> Remap HLS playback url to DASH url for matching domain/host string (.m3u8 to .mpd)